ImplFerris/pico-pico/src/led/pwm-rp2350.md

 # PWM Peripheral in RP2350

-The PWM peripheral is responsible for generating PWM signals.
-The Pico 2 features 12 PWM generators, known as slices, with each slice having two channels(A/B).
-This configuration results in a total of 24 PWM output channels available for use.
+The pico has a PWM peripheral with 12 PWM generators, known as slices.
+Each slice has two channels (A and B), providing a total of 24 PWM output channels available for use.

 Refer the 1073th page of the [RP2350](https://datasheets.raspberrypi.com/rp2350/rp2350-datasheet.pdf) Datasheet for more information.